Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 </ img>

-A pair of built-in speakers is quite typical forthis class of laptops both in power and in quality.
-In general, they are enough for games or movies, but to listen to music, you should still connect headphones.
+A pair of built-in speakers is quite typical forthis class of laptops both in terms of power and quality.
+In general, they are enough for games or movies, but for listening to music you should still connect headphones.

-Acer Nitro 5 battery formally increased bycompared with the previous generation from 3220 mAh to 3580 mAh.
-In fact, there is no cardinal increase in autonomy.
-It lasts for about an hour of games and about 4 hours of work in office mode.
-Of the proprietary software, the most interesting is the Nitro Sense app.
-It allows you to monitor the status of the system (load and temperature), configure the operating modes of the cooling system, performance, power modes and so on:
+The Acer Nitro 5 battery has formally increased bycompared to the previous generation from 3220 mAh to 3580 mAh.
+In fact, there is no dramatic increase in autonomy.
+It lasts for about an hour of gaming and about 4 hours of office work.
+Of the proprietary software, the most interesting is the Nitro Sense application.
+It allows you to monitor the state of the system (load and temperature), configure the operating modes of the cooling system, performance, power modes, and so on:

 </ img>